aksenyuk/aksenyuk/README.md

 ## Heyo!
 I'm Sonya/Sonia, AI student (i.e., nerd who's into trying different programming stuff and learning ~~boring~~ things for fun)

-> The essential thing to know about me is that i can't get why you're supposed to write _i_ from a capital letter.
+> The essential thing to know about me is that i can't get why you're supposed to write _i_ from a capital letter

 ## What is this github profile for?

 :turtle: Basically, i upload some studies-related things here.
 Most of the main projects are being openly posted regularly, but once i graduate (soon  **:/**) each minor assignment will be publically available (perhaps, you'd like to see what AI major is about).

 :turtle: Apart from that, i'm currently working on scientific paper (another fun thing to do in your non-existing free time) with [@bujowskis](https://github.com/bujowskis) (aka Szymon).